JanLauGe/janlauge.github.io/_posts/2017-08-06-minimum-cost-flow-problem.md

 categories: [data science, optimization, graph theory, R]
 tags: [data-science, optimization, graph-theory, R]
 ---
-**In this post I create an R implementation of optimizing a "minimum cost flow problem" in R using graph theory and the lpSolve package.
+**Or how to get all your X from A to B. In this post I create an R implementation of optimizing a "minimum cost flow problem" in R using graph theory and the lpSolve package.
 This can be useful for transportation and allocation applications in supply chain, logistics, and planning.**

 <!--more-->

 ### The Problem
 Recently I came across a business problem that I interpreted as a "minimum cost flow problem".
-Accodring to Wikipedia it is optimization and decision problem to find the cheapest possible way of sending a certain amount of flow through a flow network.
+According to Wikipedia it is an optimization and decision problem to find the cheapest possible way of sending a certain amount of flow through a flow network.
 A typical application of this problem involves finding the best delivery route from a factory to a warehouse where the road network has some capacity and cost associated.

 I was hoping for a readily available implementation of an algorithm for this problem via an R-package, but my search on CRAN did not yield any results.
 So I turned to StackOverflow.
 You can find my [question here](https://stackoverflow.com/questions/43616480/minimum-cost-flow-network-optimization-in-r/).
 Ultimately, I ended up answering it myself.
 If this is useful to you, I'd appreciate your upvote :)